SamarthGarg09/CBITD/README.md

-# Concept-Based Interpretability for Text Detection
+# Concept-Based Interpretability for Toxicity Detection